CER mechanism of action

 - Secondary endogenous immune responses through APC-like presentation of tumor-associated antigens

-Thus, CERo’s technology has the potential to overcome major barriers to successful adoptive cell therapy by (a) enhancing T cell antigen processing and presentation (b) improving tumor cell clearance and (c) overcoming tumor heterogeneity.
+Thus, CERo’s technology has the potential to overcome major barriers to successful adoptive cell therapy by combining direct cell killing and phagocytic antigen presentation into single T cells to achieve tumor control.

-With respect to tumor-associated barriers, drug-inducible stress ligands, unlike protein antigens, are not under genetic control.
-Thus, tumor heterogeneity in terms of target expression, which can lead to escape of target-negative cells, is unlikely to be a cause of relapse with CER T-cell therapy.
+With respect to tumor-associated barriers, eat me signals, unlike protein antigens, are not under genetic control.
+Thus, tumor heterogeneity in terms of target expression, which can lead to escape of target-negative cells, is unlikely to be a potential cause of relapse with CER T-cell therapy.

 CER T cells also have the potential to overcome tumor microenvironmental immune suppression.
 One mechanism by which tumor cells escape immune surveillance is by disabling the process of tumor antigen uptake, processing, and presentation, resulting in poor cytotoxic anti-tumor immune responses.
 The additional APC-like activity of CER T cells has the capacity to prime tumor-specific cytotoxic T cells, leading to a robust secondary immune response sufficient for tumor eradication.
 Indeed, studies have shown that infiltration of T cells, especially CD8 T cells into tumor microenvironment, correlates with better prognosis in multiple malignancies such as lymphoma, breast, lung, melanoma, colorectal, and brain cancer.